 - came to Canada through the program and

 - want to stay in the program and

-2. Sign a written contract with your future employer
+1. Sign a written employment contract with your new employer

-- medical insurance coverage provided from the date of your arrival until you are eligible for provincial health insurance
+- medical insurance from the date you arrive until you are covered by provincial health insurance

-- workplace safety insurance coverage for the duration of employment
+- workplace safety insurance for the length of your contract

-- all recruitment fees, including any amount payable to a third-party recruiter or agents hired by the employer that would otherwise have been charged to you
+- all recruitment fees, including any amount a third-party recruiter or agents hired by the employer charges you

 - job duties

 - details on how the employment can end (if you quit or if the employer no longer wants to hire you), including:

 - the amount of notice you or the employer must give